Captain America: The Winter Soldier: Writing

 Feige said that Steve Rogers would be paired with other characters from The Avengers like Natasha Romanoff / Black Widow and Nick Fury, because unlike Tony Stark and Thor, who could return to their own supporting casts, Rogers had nowhere else to go, "and it just made sense that he was the one that stayed with what remains of the Avengers at the end of the film."
-The writers considered including Clint Barton / Hawkeye–who was played by Jeremy Renner in Thor (2011) and The Avengers–but "he didn't have enough to do and suddenly it seemed like we were giving him short shrift", leading all of his parts to be fulfilled by Black Widow, and Joe Russo added that Renner's schedule could not be worked out for him to appear.
+The writers considered including Clint Barton / Hawkeye–who was played by Jeremy Renner in the MCU film Thor (2011), as well as The Avengers–but "he didn't have enough to do and suddenly it seemed like we were giving him short shrift", leading all of his parts to be fulfilled by Black Widow, and Joe Russo added that Renner's schedule could not be worked out for him to appear.
 As to why Johann Schmidt / Red Skull from The First Avenger did not appear in The Winter Soldier, Joe Russo explained, "I know we have a guy in a computer, but the tone we were chasing was sort of that conspiracy thriller.
 And we wanted to try and ground the movie as much as we could.
 And Red Skull, he's a fantastical character and didn't necessarily fit for Cap 2 and especially because it was about the fall of S.H.I.E.L.D.
 Certainly Hydra exists and that's his legacy, but there's something interesting about the fact that his legacy outlived the skull.
 And they're still dealing with the demons of it, but not necessarily him."
 Chris McKenna, who worked with the Russo brothers on the sitcom Community (2009–2014), contributed to the script by writing jokes for the film.
 The inclusion of the passage "Ezekiel 25:17" on Fury's tombstone references the character Jules Winnfield from the film Pulp Fiction (1994), also played by Samuel L. Jackson.